spygibas/rosboard/README.md

 # ROSboard

 ROS node that runs a web server on your robot.
-Run the node, point your web browser at http://your-robot-ip:8888/ and you get nice visualizations.

 **ROS1/ROS2 compatible.** This package will work in either ROS version.